Updates on New Substances of Misuse - November 15, 2024

 Joseph Zannella

-Joseph Zannella, LADC has 34 years of experience working with mental health and addiction issues.
+Joseph Zannella has 38 years of experience working with mental health and addiction issues.
 He specializes in helping people with Anxiety issues, Recovery from Addictions, and Eating Disorders.
-He is presently the Clinical Director of the ASIST program for Family Reentry in New Haven, and was the Director of the Renfrew Center of Southern Connecticut for five years specializing in treating clients with Eating Disorders.
-He is on the faculty of the New England Institute of Addiction Studies for 19 years teaching on neurobiology, recovery issues and ethics.
-With Clinical and Administrative skills and in his work as a professional educator he has unique qualifications to assist both clinicians and clients.
-Joseph is also in private practice in Fairfield County, CT.
+He was the Director of Outpatient Programs in Bridgeport for Connecticut Renaissance for five years, and was the Director of the Renfrew Center of Southern Connecticut for five years specializing in treating clients with Eating Disorders.
+He is presently a professional educator and consultant, presenting both in-person and by remote classes.
+He is a faculty member of the New England Institute of Addiction Studies for 20 years teaching multiple courses including Neurobiology of Addiction, Psybersick, Eating Disorders, Advanced Ethics, Early Recovery Issues and the history of addiction treatment.
+With extensive clinical and administrative skills and in his work as a professional educator he has unique qualifications to assist both clinicians and clients.
+He is also in private practice in Fairfield County, CT.